 - Responding to investigations:

-- What support (emotional/psychological/legal) will you provide to staff who are suspects/witnesses?
+- what support (emotional/health/legal) will be provided to staff who are suspects/witnesses?

-- What processes do you need in place to respond to ICAC requests?
+- what processes do we need in place to respond to ICAC requests?

-- What is the process and who will respond to adverse findings in reports?
+- what is the process and who will respond to findings and recommendations in reports?

-- Are Human Resources sufficiently trained to manage whistleblowers?
+- is Human Resources sufficiently trained to manage and support whistleblowers?

-- Are managers sufficiently trained to manage a whistleblower and their obligations to respond to the ICAC?
+- are managers trained to manage whistleblowers and are they aware of their obligations to respond to the ICAC?

-The ICAC may, from time to time, be conflicted regarding an investigation.
-That is, the ICAC may have a personal interest in such an investigation.
-This would mean that the ICAC is unable to perform his official duties.
-In such an event, an Acting ICAC will be appointed by the Administrator.
+The Commissioner may, from time to time, be conflicted regarding an investigation.
+That is, the Commissioner may have a personal interest in an investigation.
+This will mean that the Commissioner is unable to perform his official duties.
+In that circumstance, an Acting ICAC will be appointed by the Administrator.

 The ICAC Inspector is a part-time statutory appointment that oversees the ICAC.
-The purpose of the Inspector is to ensure that the ICAC and his Office are acting within their powers under the ICAC Act as part of an ongoing review process.
+The purpose of the Inspector is to ensure that the Commissioner and his office are acting within their powers under the ICAC Act as part of an ongoing review process.

-- evaluation of the ICAC’s performance (including a yearly report on the same)
+- evaluation of the ICAC’s performance (including an annual report)

-- receive and deal with complaints about the ICAC or members of the ICAC’s staff
+- receive and deal with complaints about the Commissioner or members of the ICAC’s staff

-- make recommendations to the ICAC or to public bodies regarding practices or procedures.
+- make recommendations to the Commissioner or to public bodies in respect of practices or procedures.

-The Inspector can also receive and investigate complaints about the ICAC and his Office.
+The Inspector can also receive and investigate complaints about the Commissioner and his office.
 Further information about the ICAC Inspector is available on his website.
 To contact the ICAC Inspector follow this link.

-The Inspector is appointed for a period of up to and including five years, and is not eligible for reappointment.
+The Inspector is appointed for five years and is not eligible for reappointment.